Will Spider Veins Go Away After Pregnancy?

 During pregnancy, the body undergoes many changes—the development of spider veins is one of them.

-One major change is an increase in blood volume.
+One change is an increase in blood volume.
 This increase in blood can place additional pressure on the veins.
-Spider veins become visible when the small, one-way valves in the veins weaken, allowing blood to flow backwards and pool.
+But the largest change is that of hormonal changes.
+Hormones cause the veins to relax.
+And spider veins become visible when the small, one-way valves in the veins weaken (or relax), allowing blood to flow backwards and pool.

 The pressure forces the vein to bulge and appear on the skin's surface.
 Spider veins may occur in specific areas of the body and are most common in the first half of pregnancy.